Diplomacy of the American Civil War: Russia

 Alone among European powers, Russia offered rhetorical support for the Union, largely due to the view that the United States served as a counterbalance to the British Empire.
-Tsar Alexander II abolished serfdom in Russia in 1861 and called for the emancipation of slaves worldwide, including the US South, Brazil, and Cuba.
+In 1861, Tsar Alexander II issued the Edict of Emancipation, which abolished serfdom in Russia.
+He additionally called for the emancipation of slaves worldwide, including in the US South, Brazil, and Cuba.

 During the winter of 1861–1862, the Imperial Russian Navy sent two fleets to American waters to avoid them getting trapped if a war broke out with Britain and France.
 Many Americans at the time viewed this as an intervention on behalf of the Union, though some historians deny this.
 The Atlantic squadron stayed in American waters for seven months, September 1863 to June 1864.
 The Russian ships were particularly appreciated in the thinly populated western states, where French-dominated Mexico was perceived as a larger threat than the Confederates.

 In 1863, Russia suppressed a large-scale insurrection in Poland during the January Uprising.
 Many Polish resistance leaders fled the country, and Confederate agents tried but failed to recruit them to come to America and join the Confederacy.

 In 1864, the Russian government rebuffed attempts by the Confederate agent Lucius Quintus Cincinnatus Lamar to meet with the Tsar in St. Peterburg.

 Negotiations for the purchase of Alaska from Russia started during the Buchanan administration but were suspended during the war.
 They resumed in 1866 and concluded with the sale of the territory in 1867.

 Netherlands

 The Netherlands recognized Confederate belligerency.
 Due to the lack of Dutch territories in North America, however, this had little consequence.
 CSS Alabama was active against American trading ships in the Dutch East Indies and caught prizes off the coasts of Java and Borneo, which imperiled American trade with China.

 Three diplomatic incidents happened during the war.
 In 1861, CSS Sumter was allowed in the bays of Willemstad, Curaçao and Paramaribo, Suriname, causing suspicion in the United States government.
 In May 1862, the Dutch consulate in New Orleans was raided by federal troops and the Dutch government protested.
 After a federal investigation, all confiscated money and items were returned to the consul.
 Finally, the Dutch vessel Geziena Hillegonda was seized and auctioned as a suspected blockade runner after entering American waters in December 1864.
 In all three cases, "the U.S. government manifested a desire to satisfy the aggrieved party and maintained cordial relations with the Dutch government."

-The Lincoln administration opened negotiations with the Netherlands regarding African American migration to Dutch Surinam.
+The Lincoln administration opened negotiations with the Netherlands regarding African American migration to Surinam.
 Nothing came of the idea, and after 1864 it was abandoned.